Part of the Secret to the VCS's Longevity

 Krokodile Cartridge - Created by Armin Vogl, it's a 512K flash cart with a serial port for transferring files.
 It includes 32K of RAM to support "super chip" games.
 Unlike the Cuttle Cart, it can be used as a multicart and can store up to 127 4K games and run them via a built-in menu.
 See this website for more info.

 Melody - Basically a Harmony board w/o the USB + SD interface board.
-It features 32K flash memory, which is used to store the game binary.
-Atariage basically has a "monopoly" on these, and offers to sell copies of games with a Melody board for $5 more.
+It contains the same Philips lpc210x ARM7 microcontroller and features 32K flash memory (which typically has a 10-20 year retention, and the spec sheet for it does state 20 years), which is used to store the game binary.
+The original boards had to be redesigned "in terms of fitment and electrical contact and RF", plus the original boards used tin, which was later replaced with gold.
+Atariage basically has a "monopoly" on these.
+Up until 2013 (LINK), they offered to sell copies of games with a Melody board for $5 more.
 The owner would then have the option to recoup some of their investment - they can send it back to receive 50% of the price for store credit towards another game.
 The Melody board uses flash memory, so it can easily + quickly be reprogrammed with another game w/o having to open the casing up (but the labels would have to be changed anyway, and changing the pcb wouldn't be an issue at that point).
 The board is really only advantageous to either programmers or Atariage (who can quickly produce cartridges w/o having to solder anything); the only real advantage (for buyers) would be if a game needed a revision due to a bug, but since most homebrew programmers allow anyone to playtest their games well before cartridges are sold, this issue rarely comes up.
 Information on how to reprogram Melody carts has yet to be shared with the community, so these pcbs remain inaccessible for reuse by anyone else.

 The unofficial release of Pursuit of the Pink Panther by Roman Sharnberg uses a Melody pcb (PIC), so we know it supports JWDA's "RAM/ROM" chip.
 The official release of Boulder Dash in 2012 (in conjunction with First Star Software) uses a special version of the Melody board which contains 32K of ROM and 16K of RAM.